 It even emphasised that the states, having well-established forest departments, are in a better position, rather than the MoEFCC, to understand their own forests and needs, and should frame criteria for their forests.
 It clarified that the criteria so finalised by a state, need not be subject to the ministry’s approval.

 The prerogative of the states to define forests stems from a 1996 Supreme Court order called the T.N.
-Godavarman Thirumulkpad versus the Union of India judgment, where the debate over defining a forest came to the fore.
+Godavarman Thirumulpad versus the Union of India judgment, where the debate over defining a forest came to the fore.

-What is the Godavarman Thirumulkpad judgment?
+What is the Godavarman Thirumulpad judgment?

 In 1995, T.N.
-Godavarman Thirumulkpad filed a writ petition with the Supreme Court of India to protect the Nilgiris forest land from deforestation by illegal timber operations.
-Thirumulkpad was the erstwhile royalty of Nilambur, the teak-bearing forested western slopes of the Nilgiris mountain block.
+Godavarman Thirumulpad filed a writ petition with the Supreme Court of India to protect the Nilgiris forest land from deforestation by illegal timber operations.
+Thirumulpad was the erstwhile royalty of Nilambur, the teak-bearing forested western slopes of the Nilgiris mountain block.
 In the pre-Independence system the forests around Nilambur – falling within the present day Kerala and Tamil Nadu – belonged to his family, and were later nationalised into Kerala and Tamil Nadu.

 This petition, starting with a stop on illegal operations in a Tamil Nadu forest, went on to influence the national forest policy and has ever since brought up varying opinions on the impact of the judgment on India’s forests.